Product Portfolio Management

 Product portfolio management has several critical objectives that collectively drive the company’s success and sustainability.
 These objectives are broad and interconnected, focusing on driving growth, maximizing value, and ensuring long-term sustainability.

-By effectively managing these objectives, companies can ensure that their product portfolio remains competitive, profitable, and aligned with the evolving market and organizational goals.
+By effectively managing these objectives, companies can ensure that their product portfolio remains competitive, profitable, and aligned with the evolving market and business goals.

 Here’s an in-depth breakdown of the key objectives of portfolio management: